Black and White Cookie Cake is light, spongy yellow cake with chocolate & vanilla icing in every slice. It's a beloved cookie made into cake!

 - Place the sugar and butter in a large bowl and beat on medium speed for about 5 minutes, or until very soft and light.
 Beat in the eggs one at a time, beating well after each addition, then beat in vanilla.

-- Reduce the speed to low and beat in ⅓ of the flour mixture, then ½ the buttermilk (or sour cream/water mixture), stopping and scraping down the bowl and beater after each addition.
-Beat in another third of the flour, then the remaining buttermilk, stopping and scraping again.
+- Reduce the speed to low and beat in ⅓ of the flour mixture, then ½ the water (or buttermilk, sour cream/water mixture, or your substitution of choice), stopping and scraping down the bowl and beater after each addition.
+Beat in another third of the flour, then the remaining liquid, stopping and scraping again.
 Finally, beat in the remaining flour mixture.

-- Pour the batter into the prepared pans and smooth the tops.
+- Pour the batter into the prepared pans and smooth the tops with a small offset spatula.

-- Bake the layers for about 30 to 35 minutes, until they are firm and a toothpick inserted in the center emerges clean.
-Cool the layers in the pans on racks for 5 minutes, then unmold onto racks to finish cooling before icing.
+- Bake the layers for about 30 to 35 minutes, until they are firm and a cake tester inserted in the center emerges clean.
+Cool the layers in the pans on racks for 5 minutes, then unmold onto racks to finish cooling completely before icing.

-- For the icing: Stir together powdered sugar, corn syrup, lemon juice, vanilla, and 1 tablespoon water in a small bowl until smooth.
+- Make the icing: Stir together powdered sugar, corn syrup, lemon juice, vanilla, and 1 tablespoon water in a small bowl until smooth.

-- Transfer half of icing to another bowl and stir in cocoa powder and espresso powder (if using), adding more water, ½ teaspoon at a time, to thin to same consistency as white icing.
+- Transfer half of the icing to another bowl and stir in cocoa powder and espresso powder (if using), adding more water, ½ teaspoon at a time, to thin to same consistency as the vanilla icing.

 - Finish the cake: Ice the bottom layer half white and half black.
 Place the top layer on top using cake lifters.